-- Unit: Southern Gothic + As I Lay Dying Orientation in space and time: - In what ways do past actions influence others? - Unit: Fiction: Montana 1948 Orientation in space and time: • How is literature a product of its time? - Unit: Fiction: Native American Literature Identities and relationships: How are we a product of our community and culture? - Unit: Novel: The Kite Runner Orientation in space and time: How can the past impact the present? - Unit: Drama: Macbeth Identities and relationships: - Why do people do what they do? - Unit: Contemporary American Poetry Personal and cultural expression: • How can we use writing to express ourselves? - Unit: Fiction: The Great Gatsby
+- Unit: Fiction/Non-Fiction: The Harlem Renaissance, The Great Gatsby Orientation in space and time:

+How is literature a product of its time?
+What does it tell us about people in specific time and place? - Unit: Fiction: Southern Gothic Literature- Identities and relationships: o How are we a product of our community and culture? - Unit: Novel: The Kite Runner Orientation in space and time: How can the past impact the present? - Unit: Speech: Persuasive Speech Fairness and development: o How can our words be used to inform others? - Unit: Drama: Macbeth Identities and relationships: - Why do people do what they do? - Unit: Non-Fiction: The Immortal Life of Henrietta Lacks Scientific and technical innovation: What are the responsibilities of science? - Unit: Contemporary American Poetry Personal and cultural expression:

+How can we use writing to express ourselves?